Automating the End-to-End Process of Accounts Payable | 14 Tips

 Average invoice processing time

 If it takes an age to process an invoice, it means your accounts payable department is stuck performing low-value tasks.
 Depending on the type and size of your organization, the typical processing time per invoice is three to four days.
-Worse case scenario?
+Worst case scenario?
 Up to 20 days!

 You do the maths!